paralus/website/docs/Usage/cli.md

 ---
 title: "CLI"
-description: "Learn how to use the CLI tool with Paralus."
+description: "Learn how to use the CLI tool, pctl with Paralus."
 slug: /usage/cli
 ---